-- 9. Personal harassment takes many forms and individuals may not always realise that their behaviour constitutes harassment.
-Personal harassment is unwanted behaviour by one individual towards another and examples of harassment include: - insensitive jokes and pranks - lewd or abusive comments - deliberate exclusion from conversations - displaying abusive or offensive writing or material - abusive, threatening or insulting words or behaviour
+9. Personal harassment takes many forms and employees may not always realise that their behaviour constitutes harassment.
+Personal harassment is unwanted behaviour by one employee towards another and examples of harassment include:

-- name-calling - picking on someone or setting them up to fail - exclusion or victimisation - undermining their contribution/position - demanding a greater work output than is reasonably feasible - blocking promotion or other development/advancement. - 10.
-These examples are not exhaustive and appropriate action including disciplinary action, referrals to the District Monitoring Officer and also the Police will be taken if appropriate against individuals committing any form of personal harassment.
+- insensitive jokes and pranks - lewd or abusive comments - deliberate exclusion from conversations - displaying abusive or offensive writing or material - abusive, threatening or insulting words or behaviour - name-calling - · picking on someone or setting them up to fail - exclusion or victimisation - undermining their contribution/position - demanding a greater work output than is reasonably feasible - blocking promotion or other development/advancement. - 10.
+These examples are not exhaustive and disciplinary action at the appropriate level will be taken against employees committing any form of personal harassment.